GuyLaine Charles, LL.M. (ISDA Documentation; NAESB Negotiation; Dodd Frank Act)

 Don White, B. Eng.
 (Electric Industry Fundamentals and Restructuring)

-Don has worked with B.C.
-Hydro and TransAlta Corporation, both Canadian and International power plants utilizing coal, gas, hydro and wind generation technologies.
-This unique combination of experience provides a comprehensive and practical approach to sharing his knowledge of the electric power industry.
-Don has a Mechanical Engineering degree from UBC.
+Don’s career was spent at B.C.
+Hydro and TransAlta Corporation.
+He has worked at both Canadian and international power plants utilizing coal, gas, hydro and wind generation technologies.
+Don brings his comprehensive and practical electric power industry experience to the classroom, sharing technical knowledge, specific experience, and relevant anecdotes with participants.
+Don holds a Mechanical Engineering degree from UBC.

-Steve Yallouz, MA (Energy Industry Financial Analysis; Risk Management; Natural Gas Fundamentals)
+Steve Yallouz, PhD (Energy Industry Financial Analysis; Energy Industry Risk Management; Natural Gas Market Fundamentals)

 Steve possesses 30 years of diversified energy industry experience including exploration, production, corporate planning, strategic business analysis, and government and regulatory affairs.
 His experience includes working in exploration and production with Geophysical Services Inc and Union Pacific Resources, as an Exploration Geophysicist.
 He has also served on the Boards of Causeway Energy, Bushmills Exploration and Montana Land and Exploration.
 Based in Vancouver BC, more recently, Steve has held executive and management positions in the downstream utility and marketing sector, including Canwest Gas Supply, Terasen Gas and Altagas.

-Steve is currently a Faculty member and Instructor at the British Columbia Institute of Technology’s School of Business, where his primary focus is Strategic Planning and Business Analysis.
+Steve is currently Program Head for the Bachelor in Business Administration program at the British Columbia Institute of Technology.
+His primary teaching and research focus is Strategic Planning & Business Analysis.

 Steve holds a BSc in Geophysics from the University of British Columbia and a Master’s Degree in Business and Policy from the State University of New York.
-He is presently nearing completion on a PhD at the University of Switzerland, Academy of Business Management.
+In 2019, he completed a PhD at the University of Switzerland, Academy of Business Management.